Statenville Consolidated School

 The Statenville Consolidated School, also known as Echols County High School, is located on Georgia Highway 94 in Statenville, Georgia, United States.
-It was built in 1931 and enlarged in 1938–39.
-It was listed on the National Register of Historic Places in 1988.
+It was built in 1931 and expanded in 1938–39, it was listed on the National Register of Historic Places in 1988.

-It is a one-story brick building of simple design by noted Valdosta architect Lloyd Greer (1885-1952).

-The school was funded by a county bond issue which provided for an auditorium to be included.
-From 1931 to the date of NRHP listing, the auditorium was the largest meeting space in Echols County and thus has been a social and entertainment center.
+This one-story brick building, designed in a simple style, was created by the noted Valdosta architect Lloyd Greer (1885-1952).
+The school was funded by a county bond issue, which included provisions for an auditorium.
+From its completion in 1931 until its listing on the National Register of Historic Places (NRHP), the auditorium has served as the largest meeting space in Echols County, and thus has been a social and entertainment hub for the community.